Tomatillos: Physalis ixocarpa

 Fruit Set: Most cultivars of ground cherry set fruit in all areas of the U.S. Tomatillos are more sensitive to heat and day length: Some cultivars may not set fruit until late summer, or may not set fruit in northern states.

-Preparation and uses: Ground cherries are eaten fresh, or are used in desserts, sauces, preserves, fruit toppings, pies and salads.
+Cooking & Using: Ground cherries are eaten fresh, or are used in desserts, sauces, preserves, fruit toppings, pies and salads.
 Tomatillos are usually cooked to bring out full flavor: Simmer for 5-10 minutes in a pot of water, then use in chili rellenos, salsa verde, guacamole, or other sauces or dips.

 Seed Savers: Husk tomatoes self-sow easily.
 Isolate varieties by 300 ft. for pure seed.